adc0032/UtilityBloodTranscriptomes/README.md

 usage `sh runall.sh`

 This ran 3 scripts `getseq.sh` `trimseq.sh` `mitozseq.sh` to produce mitogenome sequences info
 `Species.result/summary.txt` and visualization `Species.result/Species.circos.png`.
-The three individual scripts need to be edited for new SRR numbers and users.
+The three individual scripts need to be edited for new users where indicated, so please review the scripts.

 *User needs one tab-delimited list with species name and the corresponding SRR number (e.g. Pcat    SRR#####) in a file named `SRA_Sample.txt`*